 See, talk, and send chat messages with every user joined on the call.
 The other joined users are shown in small rectangles which can be clicked and enlarged.
 Enable/disable video and microphone anytime during the call, and leave the call, via the buttons on the left side of the video window.

-On the right-hand side, the ICC has the sections to view the responder team and the users who joined the bridge.
+On the left-hand side, the ICC has the sections to view the responder team and the users who joined the bridge.
 Next to these sections are the Chat and Activity Stream windows (indicated by tabs) to chat with other responders, follow the updates of who joined and left the room, and who was invited in real time.

 To dismiss a user from the session, click on the participant's name from the Joined section.
 The participant's details appear.
 Click on the Settings button to dismiss the participant.
 A dismissed participant can rejoin the same session.